Azure-Samples/modern-data-warehouse-dataops/e2e_samples/mdw_governance/README.md

 - **App Service Plan** and **Azure Function** used for data log collection
 - **Logic app** and **Office 365** connector, used for emailing notifications
 - **Virtual Network** and two **Private Endpoints** and two **Virtual Network Interfaces**: used to connect Data Lake and Key Vault to Data Factory over private connection

+#### Running the sample

+In the datalake storage, under the container named "dropzone" you will find the csv datasource On-street_Parking_Bay_Sensors_baylist.csv, which has the column "rd_seg_dsc".
+Start a debug execution of the ADF pipeline and input the name of the source file.
+The name of the column to be anonymized (rd_seg_dsc) is an input parameter to the ADF Databricks Notebook job, if you are using a different dataset, make sure to change the column name to fit your data scheme.

 ### Promoting development and test environment